 - Padded shoulder and rails, providing comfort for mom and baby.

 - Padded rails can make it harder to adjust.

 9. Moby Sling

-This Moby sling is made from a high-quality cotton fabric, giving it both strength and comfort.
+This Moby sling is made from high-quality cotton fabric, giving it both strength and comfort.
 It measures 78 inches long by 27.5 inches wide.
-If you are a plus size mom, you will appreciate finding something that will fit snugly.
+If you are a plus-size mom, you will appreciate finding something that will fit snugly.

-The rings are made from lightweight aluminum, which is sturdy enough for a child weighing from 8 pounds up to 45 pounds.
+The rings are made from lightweight aluminum, which is sturdy enough for a child weighing from eight pounds up to 45 pounds.
 This means it will adjust as your baby grows.

 The sling is comfortable to wear for extended periods and offers many carrying options.
 You can use front, back, or hip carrying positions with this sling.
 The sling is machine washable.